mayankrockss/movie-search-app/README.md

 React project that uses the OMDb service to search and populate movies

+### searches for movies when one stop typing in search field (by debouncing and useCallback)
+### pagination for more than 10 search results
 ### Click on movie title to see full details about the movie/series.
 ### The favourites movies persists on refresh
 ### Search by name of all/movie/series/episode